Exploration of North America

-Between 1000 and 1650 developments occurred in Europe that led to exploration and subsequent colonization of America.
-These developments included the Protestant Reformation and the subsequent Catholic Counter-Reformation, the Renaissance, the unification of small states into larger ones with centralized political power, the emergence of new technology in navigation and shipbuilding, and the establishment of overland trade with the East and the transformation of the medieval economy.
+Between 1000 and 1650 certain developments in Europe led to exploration of America: the Protestant Reformation and the Catholic Counter-Reformation, the Renaissance (stressing humans’ ability to change and control the world), the unification of small states into larger ones with centralized political power, and new technologies such as the sextant for navigation and shipbuilding.

 The most powerful motive for exploration was trade.
 The Orient became a magnet to traders, and exotic products flowed into Europe.
-The newly unified states of the Atlantic–France, Spain, England, and Portugal–and their monarchs were envious of the merchants and princes who dominated the land routes to the East.
-The desire to displace the trade moguls, forced the Atlantic nations to search for a new route to the East.
+The newly unified states of the Atlantic (France, Spain, England, and Portugal) wanted to displace the trade moguls by finding a new route to the East.

-The impulse for exploration was further fueled by the European imagination.
-The idea of “America” pre-dated America’s discovery and even Viking exploration.
-Ancient tales described distant civilizations, where European-like peoples lived simple, virtuous lives.
+The idea of “America” pre-dated Viking exploration.
+Ancient tales described distant civilizations where European-like people lived simple, virtuous lives.
 Such utopian visions were reinforced by religious notions.
 Many Europeans (including Columbus) believed it was God’s plan for Christians to convert pagans wherever they were found.

 While Spain was building its New World empire, France was also exploring the Americas.
 The French empire failed to match the wealth of New Spain or the growth of neighboring British colonies.

-The Dutch were also engaged in the exploration of America.
-Formerly a Protestant province of Spain, the Netherlands was determined to become a commercial power and saw exploration as a means to that end.
+Formerly a Protestant province of Spain, the Netherlands was determined to become a commercial power.
+The Dutch saw exploration as a means to achieve this goal.
 In 1609, Henry Hudson led an expedition to America for the Dutch East India Company and laid claim to the area along the Hudson River as far as present-day Albany.

-In 1497, John Cabot explored a part of Newfoundland, but until Queen Elizabeth’s reign, the English showed little interest in exploration, being preoccupied with their European trade and establishing control over the British Isles.
-Queen Elizabeth granted charters to Sir Humphrey Gilbert and Sir Walter Raleigh to colonize America.
-Gilbert headed two trips to the New World.
-He landed on Newfoundland but was unable to carry out his intention of establishing military posts.
-By the seventeenth century, the English had taken the lead in colonizing North America, establishing settlements all along the Atlantic coast and in the West Indies.
+In 1497, John Cabot explored a part of Newfoundland, but they were preoccupied with their European trade and establishing control over the British Isles.
+Sir Humphrey Gilbert headed two trips to the New World.
+He landed on Newfoundland but was unable establish military posts.
+By the seventeenth century, the English had taken the lead in colonizing North America, with settlements all along the Atlantic coast and in the West Indies.

 Source: Did Columbus Really Discover America?